ankitdasgit/javaScript-basic-/README.md

 # javaScript-basic-programs
-basic all javascript functions and programs
+basic all javascript functions, operations and programs !!